The Homestead Myth

 • • •

-Fats at Johnson Court are currently available as holiday lets on the same site that lists Murcutt’s Mangey House.
+Flats at Johnson Court are currently available as holiday lets on the same site that lists Murcutt’s Mangey House.

-Only Mangey House makes a claim to being architecture but Johnson Court probably brings more money into the local community and, unless it’s 100% let as holiday rentals, fulfils more of an actual housing need.
+Mangey House makes a claim to being architecture but Johnson Court probably brings more money into the local community and, unless it’s 100% let as holiday rentals, fulfils more of an actual housing need.
 Notwithstanding, Johnson Court still comes away better for its potential to solve an urban problem rather than perpetuate one.

 Myths and prejudices are two sides of the same coin.
 Myths are perpetuated by architects representing them and prejudices are perpetuated by novelists representing them.
 They may be lauded for doing so but, in the case of the homestead myth and its flipside the high-rise prejudice, huge swathes of Australia are being destroyed.